 The biggest reason to create a marketing strategy is to give direction and consistency to all of those aforementioned blogs, emails, and sales collateral.
 Our team describes the transition from mindlessly producing to strategically executing as moving from episodic marketing to accountable, transformative marketing.

 Accountable, transformative marketing begins with having a solidified marketing strategy that effectively tells you exactly where your daily actions should go.
-You’ve already identified how much sales support you actually need to be producing, and rather than being reactive to their requests you’re collaborating with them ahead of time to finalize what you already have in the pipeline.
-You have a content calendar giving consistent themes to your blog efforts, and your social media is easy because it’s supporting your content calendar and helping to drive traffic where you need it.
+You’ve already identified how much sales support you actually need to be producing, and rather than being reactive to requests you’re collaborating with sales ahead of time to finalize what you already have in the pipeline.
+You have a content calendar providing a consistent theme to your blog efforts, and your social media is easy because it’s supporting your content calendar and helping to drive traffic where you need it.
 Rather than on fire, your house feels like Joanna Gaines and Marie Kondo double-teamed your dream renovation.
 And it all comes from one very important document.
 Who would have thought?

 What goes into a successful marketing strategy?